 - Remove tighter fitting clothing that will leave a mark in baby's skin about a half hour before the session.
 Keep diapers loose enough so they don't leave a mark but of course, tight enough so there are no accidents.

-- Bring pacifiers, if you use them.
-If you have a heartbeat bear or lambie, or any other type of sound machine you use to get your baby to sleep, please bring it.
+- Pacifiers make posing much much easier as babies suck to soothe themselves.
+Used just for the short duration of the photo session, it's highly unlikely it will have any affect on your nursing relationship, if you're breastfeeding.
+If you have a heartbeat bear or lambie, or any other type of sound machine you use to get your baby to sleep at home, please bring it.

-- Baby will be naked for almost all the photos but if you have a special outfit you want a photo of him or her in, please bring it, but no more than one please, as repeated outfit changes can be upsetting to little ones.
+- Baby will be naked for many of the photos but if you have a special outfit you want a photo of him or her in, please bring it, but no more than one please, as repeated outfit changes can be upsetting to little ones.

 - Preparing parents: